 • Increases perfusion through vasodilation ultimately increasing oxygen and nutrients to the tissue

-UltraMIST® produces a low energy ultrasound-generated mist used to promote wound healing through wound cleansing and maintenance debridement by the removal of fibrin, yellow slough, tissue exudates and bacteria.
+The UltraMIST® System delivers low-frequency ultrasound to the treatment site using a noncontact fluid (e.g., saline).
+The UltraMIST® Systems produce a low energy ultrasound-generated mist used to promote wound healing through wound cleansing and maintenance debridement by the removal of fibrin, yellow slough, tissue exudate and bacteria.

 Do not use near electronic implants/prosthesis (e.g., near or over the heart or over the thoracic area if the patient is using a cardiac pacemaker); on the lower back during pregnancy or over the pregnant uterus; over areas of malignancies.

 Warnings: UltraMIST® applicator is designed as a single patient-use disposable unit to avoid contamination.
 Do not re-sterilize or reuse applicators.
 Reusing the applicator and/or fluid may result in infection and degraded performance.
 Do not allow the treatment wand or applicator to contact the patient's skin directly.
 Risk of burns: Do not touch the metal tip of the treatment wand during operation.
 Please refer to the Instructions for Use for additional information.